WentaoZhan1998/geospaNN/README.md

 On the other hand, traditional geospatial data relies on the model-based approaches to handle the spatial dependency.
 For example, by assuming $w(s)$ being a stationary Gaussian process (GP), simple techniques like kriging can provide powerful prediction performance by properly aggregating the neighboring information.
-Our package geospaNN takes the advantages from both perspective and provides an efficient tool for geospatial data analysis.
+Our package **geospaNN** takes the advantages from both perspective and provides an efficient tool for geospatial data analysis.
 In the package, GP is involved as a trainable target into the Neural Network and used to guide the neighborhood aggregation on the output layer.
 Equivalently, a more efficient loss function is composed for the geospatial setting to improve the estimation, and the idea mimics the comparison between OLS and GLS in linear regression.
-As a downstream of estimating $f(x)$, geospaNN provides accurate spatial prediction, thus concludes a complete geospatial analysis pipeline.
+As a downstream of estimating $f(x)$, **geospaNN** provides accurate spatial prediction, thus concludes a complete geospatial analysis pipeline.
-It should be highlighted that 'geospaNN' is compatible with the framework of Graph Neural Networks (GNN), thus being highly generalizable.
+It should be highlighted that **geospaNN**' is compatible with the framework of Graph Neural Networks (GNN), thus being highly generalizable.
-(The implementation of 'geospaNN' uses the 'torch_geom' module.)
+(The implementation of **geospaNN**' uses the 'torch_geom' module.)
-To accelerate the training process for the GP, 'geospaNN' approximate the working correlation structure using Nearest Neighbor Gaussian Process (NNGP) (Datta et al., 2016) which makes it suitable for larger datasets towards a size of 1 million.
+To accelerate the training process for the GP, **geospaNN**' approximate the working correlation structure using Nearest Neighbor Gaussian Process (NNGP) (Datta et al., 2016) which makes it suitable for larger datasets towards a size of 1 million.

 ![Illustration of NN-GLS](./data/nngls.png)

 ## Installation
-To install the development version of the package, use the following command in the terminal:
+(Currently) to install the development version of the package, a pre-installed PyTorch and PyG libraries are needed.
+Installation in the following order is recommended to avoid any compilation issue.
+1. To install PyTorch, find and install the binary suitable for your machine [here](https://pytorch.org/).
+2. Then to install the PyG library, find and install the proper binary [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
+3. Make sure to also install the dependencies including *pyg_lib*, *torch_scatter*, *torch_sparse*, *torch_cluster*, and *torch_spline_conv*.
+Once PyTorch and PyG are successfully installed, use the following command in the terminal:
 ```commandline\
 pip install https://github.com/WentaoZhan1998/geospaNN/archive/main.zip
 ```